 For several years running now, I have found myself explaining the law about prayer in public schools — you’ve probably received the chain emails (if you’re old enough like me) or heard the talk radio host disparaging public schools for “banning prayer.”
 Now an all too commonly shared meme is “No wonder [insert tragic event of the day] happened; they don’t allow God in schools.”
 This was horrifyingly rampant after the Parkland murders, and as writers do, I took to my keyboard to work out my thoughts.

 As is too-often the case for writers, I shared my post to Facebook thinking it wasn’t really something in which anyone but my friends (and probably mostly my teacher friends at that) would care to read.
-And it was then I had my first and only pseudo-viral moment; with 646 shares, it seems to have struck a chord.
+And it was then I had my first pseudo-viral moment; with 646 shares, it seems to have struck a chord.
 And in retrospect, of course it would; this misconception, beyond being a particularly disgusting victim-blaming instance of its use post-Parkland, is also used to demonize public schools anytime doing so advantages the speaker politically — most commonly when seeking to de-fund our public schools that serve 90% of our nation’s children (and, by extension, our families and communities).
 These efforts to harm our schools manifest in the shorter term through voucher programs that divert funds directly to private schools or through the long-game — actively starving our schools of funding through budget cut after budget cut.

 Here is what I posted to my Facebook page one year ago today through my sadness and anger: